Sunday, 18 November 2018

 The Neoclassical Chatsworth House

-Chatsworth House is essentially divided into two distinct parts, the original Neoclassical style house built by the first Duke (1687-1707) and the north wing and further additions by William Cavendish, the sixth Duke (1822-1842), who was also reponsible for substantially expanding the gardens and rebuilding Edensor.
+Chatsworth House is essentially divided into two distinct parts, the original Neoclassical style house built by the first Duke (1687-1707) and the north wing and further additions by William Cavendish, the 6th Duke (1822-1842), who was also reponsible for substantially expanding the gardens and rebuilding Edensor.

 A detail of Paine's Bridge